-The interest rates for investments purchased or sold would be based on the following interest rate scenario using the insurer's current investment strategy, risk-free interest rates effective after the balance sheet date would be equal to the forward interest rates implied by the equilibrium risk-free market curve at that date, for the first 20 years after the balance sheet date, at or after the 40th anniversary from the balance sheet date, risk-free interest rates would be equal to the sum of 1⁄2 of the 60-month and 120-month moving averages of historic long-term Canadian risk-free bond yields (V122544 term-to-maturity>10 years), annualized and rounded to the nearest 10 basis points, and between the 20th and 40th anniversary, the forward risk-free interest rates would be determined using a uniform transition, and the premiums for default risk at all durations, would be consistent with the current investment strategy and risk premiums available in the market at the balance sheet date.
+risk-free interest rates effective after the balance sheet date would be equal to the forward interest rates implied by the equilibrium risk-free market curve at that date, for the first 20 years after the balance sheet date, at and after the 60th anniversary from the balance sheet date, risk-free interest rates would be equal to the ultimate risk-free reinvestment rate-median, at the 40^{th} anniversary from the balance sheet date, the risk-free interest rates would be equal to 30% of the rates at the 20^{th} anniversary plus 70% of the rates at the 60^{th} anniversary, between the 20th and 40th and between the 40th and 60th anniversaries, the risk-free interest rates would be determined using a uniform transition, and credit spreads at all durations would be the best estimate described in paragraph 2340.10.1.

-One of the provision for adverse deviations for interest rate risk for both deterministic and stochastic applications would be measured as the difference between the reported insurance contract liabilities and the insurance contract liabilities resulting from the application of the base scenario.
+.09.2 The provision for adverse deviations for interest rate risk for both deterministic and stochastic applications would be measured as the difference between the reported insurance contract liabilities and the insurance contract liabilities resulting from the application of the base scenario.